tinitiateprime/sqlserver/sqlserver-projects/wealth-management/assignments/dql-basic-operators.md

 # DQL - Basic Operators Assignments

 ## Equality Operator (=)
-1. Products priced exactly 100.00
+1. List clients named 'Alice'.
-2. Customers with customer_id = 5
+2. Find accounts of type 'Checking'.
-3. Bills for customer_id = 3
+3. Get the 'Retirement Mix' portfolio.
-4. Billdetails for product_id = 2
+4. Show asset with symbol 'AAPL'.
-5. Products named 'Laptop'
+5. Find portfolio_assets with quantity = 100.
-6. Customers named 'Jane Smith'
+6. List all 'Deposit' transactions.
-7. Bills on '2023-04-15'
+7. Get financial goals in status 'In Progress'.
-8. Billdetails where quantity = 5
+8. Clients who joined on '2022-01-15'.
-9. Bills totaling 1200.00
+9. Accounts opened on '2021-06-30'.
-10. Product with product_id = 10
+10. Goals with target_date = '2030-06-30'.

 ## Inequality Operator (<>)
-1. Products not priced 100.00
+1. Clients whose last name is not 'Green'.
-2. Customers except customer_id = 1
+2. Accounts where status is not 'Closed'.
-3. Bills not for customer_id = 3
+3. Portfolios not named 'Growth Stocks'.
-4. Billdetails for products other than product_id = 2
+4. Assets not of type 'ETF'.
-5. Products not named 'Mouse'
+5. Portfolio_assets where acquisition_price <> 100.00.
-6. Customers whose contact_info is not 'jane.smith@example.com'
+6. Transactions not of type 'Sell'.
-7. Bills not totaling 2150.00
+7. Goals where current_amount <> 0.
-8. Billdetails where quantity <> 1
+8. Clients whose email is not 'alice.green@example.com'.
-9. Bills not on '2023-06-25'
+9. Accounts for client_id not equal to 1.
-10. Products not priced 500.00
+10. Portfolios with client_id not equal to 2.

 ## IN Operator
-1. Products with IDs in (1,2,3)
+1. Clients with IDs 1, 2, or 3.
-2. Customers with IDs in (1,3,5,7)
+2. Accounts of type Checking or Savings.
-3. Bills with bill_id in (2,4,6,8)
+3. Portfolios named 'Retirement Mix' or 'Growth Stocks'.
-4. Billdetails for bills 1,2,3
+4. Assets with symbols AAPL, GOOG, MSFT.
-5. Products priced in (100.00,200.00,300.00)
+5. Portfolio_assets for asset_ids 301,302,303.
-6. Customers named 'John Doe' or 'Emily Davis'
+6. Transactions of amounts 5000.00, 3000.00, or 4500.00.
-7. Bills totaling 800.00, 1100.00 or 1200.00
+7. Goals with status In Progress or Paused.
-8. Billdetails for products 4,5,6
+8. Clients with last names Green, Lee, Ng.
-9. Bills issued in months Jan(1), Apr(4), Jul(7)
+9. Accounts with IDs 101 or 102.
-10. Customers whose contact_info domain is example.com or gmail.com
+10. Portfolios with IDs 201,202,203.

 ## NOT IN Operator
-1. Products with IDs not in (1,2,3)
+1. Clients excluding IDs 1,2,3.
-2. Customers with IDs not in (1,5,9)
+2. Accounts with status not in 'Closed'.
-3. Bills with bill_id not in (1,3,5)
+3. Portfolios not belonging to clients 1 or 2.
-4. Billdetails with detail IDs not in (1,2,3,4)
+4. Assets excluding symbols AAPL, GOOG.
-5. Products not priced 50.00 or 150.00
+5. Portfolio_assets excluding portfolio_ids 201,202.
-6. Customers not named 'Michael Johnson' or 'Sarah Taylor'
+6. Transactions not of types Buy or Sell.
-7. Bills for customers not in (2,4,6)
+7. Goals not in status 'Achieved'.
-8. Billdetails with quantity not 1 or 2
+8. Clients excluding two emails.
-9. Bills not in year 2023
+9. Accounts not of type 'Brokerage'.
-10. Products whose names are not 'Laptop' or 'Monitor'
+10. Portfolios not created on these dates.

 ## LIKE Operator
-1. Products containing 'phone'
+1. Emails ending @example.com.
-2. Customers whose name starts with 'J'
+2. Account types starting with 'Brok'.
-3. Bills where total_amount begins with '1'
+3. Portfolio names ending in 'Fund'.
-4. Billdetails where line_total ends with '00'
+4. Asset names containing 'Inc.'.
-5. Products ending in 'ouse' (e.g. Mouse)
+5. Quantities starting with 1.
-6. Customers with email at example.com
+6. Descriptions containing 'deposit'.
-7. Bills issued in July 2023
+7. Goal names containing 'Retirement'.
-8. Billdetails with quantity two-digit
+8. First names starting with 'A'.
-9. Products ending with 'Drive'
+9. Symbols with second letter O.
-10. Customers whose name contains 'a'
+10. Portfolio names containing 'Mix'.

 ## NOT LIKE Operator
-1. Products not containing 'phone'
+1. Emails not ending @example.com.
-2. Customers whose name does not start with 'J'
+2. Accounts not 'Active'.
-3. Bills where total_amount does not begin with '2'
+3. Portfolios not ending in 'Fund'.
-4. Billdetails where line_total does not end with '50'
+4. Asset types not starting with 'St'.
-5. Products not starting with 'M'
+5. Descriptions not containing 'Buy'.
-6. Customers without example.com email
+6. Goals not containing 'Fund'.
-7. Bills not in 2023
+7. First names not starting with 'A'.
-8. Billdetails where quantity is not two-digit
+8. Symbols not containing 'A'.
-9. Products without letter 'a'
+9. Portfolio names not ending in 'Mix'.
-10. Customers whose name is not 'Smith'
+10. Account types not containing 'ing'.

 ## BETWEEN Operator
-1. Products priced between 100 and 500
+1. Transactions amount between 1000 and 5000.
-2. Bills dated between '2023-03-01' and '2023-06-30'
+2. Accounts opened between 2021-01-01 and 2022-12-31.
-3. Billdetails with quantity between 2 and 5
+3. Clients born between 1980-01-01 and 1990-12-31.
-4. Bills totaling between 1000 and 2000
+4. Prices between 100 and 200.
-5. Customers with IDs between 5 and 10
+5. Portfolios created between 2020-01-01 and 2021-12-31.
-6. Products with IDs between 3 and 7
+6. Goals with target_amount between 50000 and 200000.
-7. Billdetails with line_total between 200 and 1000
+7. Assets with IDs between 300 and 310.
-8. Bills in months April(4) to August(8)
+8. Transactions in 2022.
-9. Products priced between 30 and 150
+9. Clients joined between 2020-01-01 and 2023-12-31.
-10. Billdetails with quantity between 1 and 3
+10. Accounts with IDs between 105 and 115.

 ## Greater Than (>)
-1. Products priced above 500
+1. Portfolio_assets with quantity > 100.
-2. Bills totaling more than 1500
+2. Transactions with amount > 1000.
-3. Billdetails with quantity > 2
+3. Goals with current_amount > 50000.
-4. Bills issued after '2023-05-01'
+4. Clients born after 1990-01-01.
-5. Products with product_id > 5
+5. Accounts with ID > 120.
-6. Customers with customer_id > 10
+6. Assets with ID > 315.
-7. Billdetails where line_total > 300
+7. Portfolios created after 2022-06-01.
-8. Bills for customers with ID > 3
+8. Transactions after 2023-01-01.
-9. Products priced above the average price
+9. Clients who joined after 2021-01-01.
-10. Bills totaling above the average total_amount
+10. Prices greater than 300.

 ## Greater Than or Equal To (>=)
-1. Products priced at least 500
+1. Clients with ID >= 10.
-2. Bills totaling at least 1000
+2. Accounts opened on or after 2021-06-30.
-3. Billdetails with quantity >= 1
+3. Portfolios with ID >= 205.
-4. Bills issued on or after '2023-07-01'
+4. Assets with ID >= 310.
-5. Products with product_id >= 7
+5. Portfolio_assets with quantity >= 150.
-6. Customers with customer_id >= 5
+6. Transactions with amount >= 2000.
-7. Billdetails where line_total >= 150
+7. Goals with target_amount >= 100000.
-8. Bills for customers with ID >= 2
+8. Clients born on or after 1985-01-01.
-9. Products priced at least 200
+9. Accounts with ID >= 110.
-10. Billdetails with quantity at least 10
+10. Transactions on or after 2022-07-01.

 ## Less Than (<)
-1. Products priced below 500
+1. Clients born before 1990-01-01.
-2. Bills totaling less than 1000
+2. Accounts opened before 2021-01-01.
-3. Billdetails with quantity < 2
+3. Portfolios created before 2021-01-01.
-4. Bills issued before '2023-05-01'
+4. Assets with ID < 310.
-5. Products with product_id < 5
+5. Portfolio_assets with quantity < 50.
-6. Customers with customer_id < 5
+6. Transactions with negative amounts.
-7. Billdetails where line_total < 300
+7. Goals with current_amount < 20000.
-8. Bills for customers with ID < 3
+8. Accounts with ID < 105.
-9. Products priced below average price
+9. Clients who joined before 2021-01-01.
-10. Bills totaling less than the maximum total_amount
+10. Portfolios with ID < 210.

 ## Less Than or Equal To (<=)
-1. Products priced up to 500
+1. Clients born on or before 1990-12-31.
-2. Bills totaling up to 1200
+2. Accounts opened on or before 2022-05-20.
-3. Billdetails with quantity <= 1
+3. Portfolios created on or before 2022-07-01.
-4. Bills issued on or before '2023-08-01'
+4. Assets with ID <= 305.
-5. Products with product_id <= 10
+5. Portfolio_assets with quantity <= 100.
-6. Customers with customer_id <= 10
+6. Transactions with amount <= 500.
-7. Billdetails where line_total <= 200
+7. Goals with current_amount <= 50000.
-8. Bills for customers with ID <= 4
+8. Accounts with ID <= 115.
-9. Products priced at most 150
+9. Clients who joined on or before 2022-01-15.
-10. Billdetails with quantity up to 5
+10. Transactions on or before 2022-03-05.

 ## EXISTS Operator
-1. Customers having at least one bill
+1. Clients having at least one account.
-2. Products that have been sold at least once
+2. Clients having at least one transaction.
-3. Bills with at least one line item quantity > 2
+3. Portfolios that contain assets.
-4. Products sold in bill 1
+4. Assets held in any portfolio.
-5. Customers with bills in March 2023
+5. Accounts with deposits.
-6. Bills containing product_id = 1
+6. Accounts with withdrawals.
-7. Products with any line_total > 500
+7. Clients with financial goals.
-8. Customers with any bill > 2000
+8. Goals linked to clients.
-9. Bills having at least one item priced > 300
+9. Transactions for valid accounts.
-10. Products with quantity sold >= 5 in any bill
+10. Portfolio_assets for valid portfolios.

 ## NOT EXISTS Operator
-1. Customers with no bills
+1. Clients with no accounts.
-2. Products never sold
+2. Clients with no transactions.
-3. Bills with no line items
+3. Portfolios with no assets.
-4. Customers without bills after June 1, 2023
+4. Assets not held by any portfolio.
-5. Products with no line_total above 200
+5. Accounts with no transactions.
-6. Bills without any item quantity > 3
+6. Clients with no financial goals.
-7. Products with no sales of quantity >= 2
+7. Goals not linked to any client.
-8. Customers with no bills under 1000
+8. Transactions without a closed account.
-9. Billdetails without a matching bill (FK test)
+9. Portfolio_assets without valid assets.
-10. Billdetails without a matching product (FK test)
+10. Portfolios without any clients.

 ***
 | &copy; TINITIATE.COM |